fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 of the interaction between people and technology, and thus any social components of this interaction need to be modelled and incorporated accordingly.

-Example 1: assessing risk of re-engagement in criminal behaviour in an individual charged with an offense, and appropriate measures to prevent relapse, and failing to consider factors such as race, socio-economic status, mental health, along with socially-dependent views present in judges, police officers, or any actors responsible
+Example: assessing risk of re-engagement in criminal behaviour in an individual charged with an offense, and appropriate measures to prevent relapse, and failing to consider factors such as race, socio-economic status, mental health, along with socially-dependent views present in judges, police officers, or any actors responsible